shiven2006/Naar-Pazham-/README.md

 - Internet connection for online mode
 - ~50MB storage space

-## Installation

-1. Clone the repository
-2. Open in Android Studio
-3. Sync Gradle dependencies
-4. Build and run on device or emulator

 ## Future Enhancements

-- ELO rating system for competitive play
 - Game replay and move history
 - Custom board themes and piece designs
 - Tournament mode with bracket system